ianwalter/drakov/README.md

  - When request's path does not match any documented endpoints
  - When request's headers does not match headers schema
  - When request's body does not match body schema (corresponding to request's content-type)

-### Debug Mode

-When flag `--debugMode` is set on Drakov's start up all mismatching requests will be dumped on logs.
-Also Drakov will send a detail payload within the 404 response.

 ## Installation instructions